-The Research Masters' confidential counsellor is Ed van Beeck, MD, PhD.
-Email: e.vanbeeck@erasmusmc.nl
+The Research Masters' confidential counsellor is Marjan Versnel.

+Email: m.versnel@erasmusmc.nl

 Dutch residence permit

 For students with a temporary Dutch residence permit the following rule applies: Dutch education institutes are obliged to inform the Netherlands Immigration and Naturalization Service (IND) about the study progress of international students with a Dutch residence permit for study purposes.
 Insufficient study results (<50%) may lead to the withdrawal of a student's residence permit.